uswds/uswds-site/_components/validation/validation.md

 ---

 {:.site-note}
-**Note:** Testing and research have revealed major usability and accessibility issues with this component.
-It is slated for removal in future versions and will no longer be supported past v3.12.0.
-[Follow the process in GitHub](https://github.com/uswds/uswds/issues/6155) on this page.
+**Note:** USWDS testing and research recently uncovered major usability and accessibility issues with this component.
+Due to these issues, we're slating it for removal from future versions, and won't be supporting it after USWDS v3.12.0.
+To learn more about how we made this decision, you can [read more about this testing and research](https://github.com/uswds/uswds/issues/5750) and [follow the steps we took](https://github.com/uswds/uswds/issues/6155).